draaronhaider-ai/cvd-risk-prediction/README.md

 A machine learning project that builds a binary classifier to predict 10-year cardiovascular risk using a synthetic UK primary care dataset.
 Developed as a practical demonstration of applied machine learning in a clinical context, with reference to how tools like QRISK3 are used in NHS general practice.

+This was made with minimal coding knowledge and extensive AI assistance, highlighting the accessibility of practical applied ML from a non-coding background.

 ---

 ## Background